ubmainz/FreieBestellung/README.md

 EXTERNAL_SYSTEM_ID_ENV = "HTTP_BARCODE"
 ```

-With EXTERNAL_SYSTEM_ID_REGEX and EXTERNAL_SYSTEM_ID_ENV the user login can be configured.
+With EXTERNAL_SYSTEM_ID_REGEX and EXTERNAL_SYSTEM_ID_ENV the users login identifier can be configured.
 EXTERNAL_SYSTEM_ID_REGEX defines the format of your users identifier e.g. stored in an IDM.
 In FOLIO this ID needs to be stored in the users externalSystemId field.
 EXTERNAL_SYSTEM_ID_ENV defines the server environment variable that is used to send the users identifier to the script.
 If you use a Single-Sign-On system like e.g. Shibboleth, this name can normally be configured in Shibboleth.

 ```bash
 LOGFILE_PATH = "/path/to/logfiles/"